-The Textiles Studio addresses significant difficulties that refugee women or women with experience of the criminal justice system face in gaining employment.
+The Textile Studio addresses significant difficulties that refugee women or women with experience of the criminal justice system face in gaining employment.
 Through machine knitting and garment construction, the programme provides women with their first job, workplace training and language and communication skills sufficient to secure mainstream employment or start their own business after two years.
 The project offers consumers the chance to buy truly ethical products, which seek to challenge stigma and provide life changing opportunities for women and their families.

 Together Razem Centre supports those in the Polish and Eastern European migrant community facing problems related to marginalisation, exclusion and isolation in Ireland.
 The centre offers advocacy, social and legal advice, mental health support and educational programmes for children and adults, enabling the Polish community to be a more cohesive part of the Irish community.

 Triest Press provides meaningful employment and training opportunities to people with intellectual disabilities.
 A unique social enterprise that facilitates greater access to employment for people vulnerable to social exclusion, Triest Press cultivates an atmosphere where happy employees understand their talents and approach life with confidence, wonder and a positive sense of self.